atrauzzi/protoculture/readme.md

 ### In Detail
 The layering Protoculture provides has similar if not identical siblings in other languages and runtimes, its big advantage is in how everything is tied together.
-In that sense, protoculture is not a full framework, but an application framework.
+In that sense, protoculture is not a full framework, but an applications framework.

 While Protoculture is authored in TypeScript, you can definitely use it from regular ES as well.

+#### Bundles
+Bundles represent the first level of execution, whether in a console or in a browser.
+Modules that contain Bundles are often also your entrypoint scripts, instantiating the Bundle and calling its `run` method.
+Protoculture includes inversify for dependency injection, Bundles initialize this system and act as the top of the graph.

+The other role of the `Bundle` is to act as a language-level root for an entire dependency graph.
+Regardless of what bundler you choose to use, protoculture bundles are where everything begins!

+Because bundles are the first thing run in a protoculture application, the bundle module automatically includes popular polyfills/ponyfills.

+You configure your bundle by assigning it `ServiceProvider` types to use.

+#### Platforms
+Platforms represent the environment running your protoculture application.
+Over time protoculture gains common abstractions that are necessary across different platforms.
+Platform specific implementations of these abstractions are made available where possible via the dependency injection system.

+Most of the time you'll use a provided platform but if you ever create your own, Platforms are also free to do any kind of bootstrap you need and should be used to help make your app [universal/isomorphic](https://medium.com/@mjackson/universal-javascript-4761051b7ae9).

-#### Service Providers
+#### Layers & Service Providers

+The quickest way to explain a Layer is to say that it's one of several directories you use to group your source code.

+Having said that, Layers are one of the most important concepts to appreciate as they represent a horizontal strip of functionality.

+Each layer has a `ServiceProvider` which can be referenced by one or more Bundles.
 Service providers are responsible for telling the dependency injection system about new configuration and functionality.
-All `ServiceProvider` instances are created when a `Bundle` is booted.
-They are then asked to make registrations against the context.

 If you've used [Laravel](http://laravel.com), these should be very familiar.

-#### Bundles
-Bundles represent the topmost entrypoint for a grouping of Apps.
-Your entrypoint scripts should be able to instantiate a bundle and call the `run` method on it with little fuss.
-You configure your bundle by way of the `Platform`, `App` and `ServiceProvider` types.

-The final role of the `Bundle` is to act as a language-level root for an entire dependency graph.
-This is most useful when authoring browser applications.
-Because bundles are the first thing run in a protoculture application, the bundle module automatically includes popular fetch, promise and reflect-metadata polyfills.
-So long as you compose your application using `ServiceProviders`, protoculture will do its best to bootstrap a consistent environment!

-#### Platforms
-Platforms represent the means by which you wish to interact with the environment that Protoculture will make available.
-Platforms are free to do any kind of bootstrap you need and should be used to help make your app universal.
+If the philosophy of layers seems too unfamiliar, just start by creating your application under a single layer.
+Over time as you think of features and concepts that can act independently of each other, move them into their own layers.
+This will get you thinking about the abstractions required to allow that layer to be switched on or off without preventing the rest of the application from working.
+In this way, Layers and `ServiceProviders` can be an effective mechanism for powering feature flags.

+Eventually, you may even find that some layers can be moved into their own packages!
+This is especially helpful as you discover layers that depend on each other.
+NPM packages allow you to express those dependencies using [semver](https://semver.org/).

+##### Examples

+ - Browser
+  - Grouping screens and data access by domain concern.
+User edit vs. organization edit.
+  - Multiple _applications_ on a single page.
+Rather than load multiple `Bundles`, create a single `Bundle` that contains the desired Layers.
+ - Server
+  - Groups of routes, organized by domain concern or aggregate.

 #### Apps
 Apps are probably the easiest level of encapsulation to think about.
 If you were making a console application, you